- The Ultralight Bivy from Borah Gear is an impressively light and breathable water-resistant bivy with bug netting over the face area.

 Weight: 5 oz (chest zipper) or 5.3 oz (side zipper)

 For more info and to purchase: Borah Gear website

-Review Summary: At 4.5 ounces this insanely light bivy offers fully enclosed bug protection plus water resistance while still being fairly breathable.
+Review Summary: At just 5 ounces this insanely light bivy offers fully enclosed bug protection plus water resistance while still being fairly breathable.
 I love it for warmth and bug protection on ultralight missions in clear weather, or for extra protection from bugs or rain when paired with a tarp.
-It’s a solid, if somewhat pricey, addition to a mix-and-match ultralight sleep system.
+It’s a surprisingly versatile addition to a mix-and-match ultralight sleep system.

 - Absurdly light and small, basically just disappears into my pack